Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Introduction

 \section{Introduction}

 Lyapunov stability theory \cite{lyapunov1992general} has been a cornerstone of automatic control.
 It is well known that stability properties for various models of nonlinear systems can be characterized by Lyapunov functions in the form of converse Lyapunov theorems \cite{massera1949liapounoff,wilson1969smoothing,kurzweil1956inversion,lin1996smooth,clarke1998asymptotic,teel2000smooth} (see also \cite[Section 1.1]{teel2000smooth} for a nice historical account).
-Such Lyapunov functions can be shown to possess additional nice properties such as smoothness that can be used to infer robust stability properties.
+The corresponding Lyapunov conditions characterize the regularity of dynamical flows and provide crucial criteria for stability analysis. \ymmark{Assuming local Lipschitz continuity of the system dynamics, one can show that such Lyapunov functions possess additional nice properties such as smoothness that can be used to infer robust stability properties \cite{lin1996smooth}.
+The same idea also constitutes the underlining philosophy of applying Lyapunov methods to control design \cite{freeman2008robust}}.

 In recent years, safety properties for dynamical systems received considerable attention, primarily motivated by safety-critical control applications, such as in autonomous cyber-physical systems and robotics \cite{agrawal2017discrete,cheng2019end,hsu2015control,nguyen2020dynamic,ames2019control,yang2019self}.
 In these applications, barrier functions \cite{prajna2004safety} are used to certify that solutions of a given system can stay within a prescribed safe set, along with their control variants, called control barrier functions \cite{wieland2007constructive,ames2016control}, to provide feedback controls that render the system safe.
 The barrier function approach can be further combined with Lyapunov method to satisfy stability and safety requirements at the same \cite{tee2009barrier,ames2016control,wu2019control,romdlony2016stabilization,jankovic2017combining,niu2013barrier}.
 Such formulations are amenable to optimization-based solutions enabled by quadratic programming \cite{ames2016control,xu2015robustness} or model predictive control \cite{wu2019control}, provided that the control system is in a control-affine form.